Doctor of Musical Arts (DMA) Handbook

 • Includes marketing, programs, student monitor, & audio recording

-It is your responsibility to provide a properly formatted recital program.
-See the School of Music Student Recital Program Style Guide, in the scheduling packet, for specific program formatting information.
-The recital programs are due in 460 Murphy no less than 2 weeks in advance of the recital.
+Recital programsIt is the student’s responsibility to provide a properly formatted recital program prior to the event date.
+See the School of Music Student Recital Program Style Guide, for specific program formatting information.
+The recital programs are due no less than 2 weeks in advance of the recital.
 Both an emailed program and a paper copy signed by the instructor must be submitted at least 2 weeks before the recital.
 Failure to meet this deadline will result in cancellation of the recital with no refund of the recital fee.

 Recital recordings